Waripolo1/cartoon-hero/README.md

 # cartoon-hero
-A website about my favourite cartoon character.
+A website about my favorite cartoon character.